exercism/clojure/exercises/practice/list-ops/.docs/instructions.append.md

 ~~~~

 For this exercise in the Clojure track, **assume both the input and output are vectors**, as indicated by the tests.
-As a stretch goal, consider how you could implement the solution without using lists anywhere in your code.
+As a stretch goal, consider how to implement an approach that does not use lists for intermediate steps.

 It is important not to reuse existing Clojure built-in functions with similar functionality, as doing so would diminish the intended learning value of the exercise.
 Key functions from the `clojure.core` namespace to avoid include `into`, `concat`, `cat`, `lazy-cat`, `mapcat`, `flatten`, `filter`, `filterv`, `remove`, `count`, `map`, `mapv`, `reduce`, `transduce`, `reverse`, and `rseq`.